Mustard Service

 Mustard Service is an indie rock band based in Miami, Florida, formed in 2015.
 Self-described as "zest pop", the band's music draws influences from rock, surf, jazz, funk, and bossa nova.

 The band released their debut album Zest Pop in 2017.
-They have released four albums in total.
-Their latest album, Vice City Magic was released in 2025.
+They have released five albums in total.
+Their latest album, Paradise, was released on August 21, 2026.

 History

 2015–17: Formation and Zest Pop

 The band formed after lead singer Marco Rivero was kicked out of a previous band he was in with bassist Augusto Di Catarina and ex-drummer Armando Baeza.
 A month later, Rivero wrote the song "Taking Up Space" and shared it with Baeza; the two of them then gathered the rest of the band's members and started recording their first album.
 The name Mustard Service was taken from a band name generator.
 According to Rivero, "I did it like three times, it was between Mustard Service, Milk Inequality, and like… Johnny’s Trashcan."

 Their debut album, Zest Pop, was released on June 17, 2017.